cme212/course/grading.md

 * Correct files present
 * Clean repo (according to hw specs)

+## Design

+* Modular code, decomposed into appropriate logical units (functions/classes)
+* Use of proper data structures
+* Efficient algorithm implementation

-## Code quality
+## Style

-* Cleanliness/readability
+* Cleanliness and readability
 * Language conventions
-* Design (decomposition into logical units/functions/classes)
-* Use if proper and efficient Data structures

 ## Write up

+* The problem to be solved is stated clearly
+* Produced results are described in sufficient detail
 * Formatting of text or PDF file is clean and easy to read
 * Language is mostly correct and easy to follow
-* correct answers to questions asked in assignment specification
+* Correct answers to questions asked in assignment specification

 ## Code quality notes